FreePYQ logoFreePYQ

 Explanation:

-The question asks for the 2024 ICC Men's Test Cricketer of the Year.
+The task is to identify the 2024 ICC Men's Test Cricketer of the Year.
 Jasprit Bumrah (C) received this award for his outstanding performance in Test matches during the 2023-2024 season, particularly his impressive bowling statistics.
 While Rohit Sharma (A) and Virat Kohli (D) are prominent batsmen, and Ravichandran Ashwin (B) is a skilled all-rounder, Bumrah's specific achievements in the Test format during the evaluation period make him the clear winner.
-The core concept is matching the player's recent accolades to the award year and category.
+Key point: matching the player's recent accolades to the award year and category.

 Question 90